survivejs/webpack-book/manuscript/optimizing/02_tree_shaking.md

 If you build the project again (`npm run build`) and examine the build result (*build/app.js*), it should contain `console.log('bake')`, but miss `console.log('shake')`.
 That's tree shaking in action.

+To get a better idea of what webpack is using for tree shaking, run it like this: `npm run build -- --display-used-exports`.
+You should see additional output like `[no exports used]` or `[only some exports used: bake]` in the terminal.

-T> If you want to see which parts of the code tree shaking affects, enable warnings at the `UglifyJsPlugin`.
+T> If you are using `UglifyJsPlugin`, enable warnings for a similar effect.
 In addition to other messages, you should see lines like `Dropping unused variable treeShakingDemo [./app/component.js:17,6]`.

 T> There is a CSS Modules related tree shaking proof of concept at [dead-css-loader](https://github.com/simlrh/dead-css-loader).

-W> To get most out of tree shaking with external packages, you have to use [babel-plugin-transform-imports](https://www.npmjs.com/package/babel-plugin-transform-imports) to rewrite imports so that they work with webpack's tree shaking logic.
-See [webpack issue #2867](https://github.com/webpack/webpack/issues/2867) for more information.

 ## Tree Shaking on Package Level